-- A general artist statement, of 500 words or less, outlining each artist’s thematic and formal interests.
+- A general artist statement, of 500 words or less, outlining your thematic and formal interests.
 Collaborative proposals should describe the nature of their collaboration in a single statement.

-Up to 12 digital images or work samples per proposal; including overall, detail, and installation shots of your most recent work.
+Up to 12 digital work samples per proposal; including overall, detail, and installation shots of your most recent work.
 If proposing a new body of work, artists are strongly encouraged to submit works in progress.

 When preparing your proposal feel free to review these sample exhibition statements:

 Download a plan of the US Bank Gallery Map.
 We are currently transitioning into this space.
 Images of the empty gallery will be posted by August 15, 2016

 Note: All proposals must be submitted through the online application at maep.mnartists.org.
 Mailed, emailed, or hand delivered proposals will not be accepted.
 If your proposal is not selected, you are welcome, and encouraged, to resubmit the proposal for the next deadline.
 Questions regarding the application process, the program at-large, or feedback regarding past proposals may be directed to Nicole Soukup, Artist Liaison.